 - The Lunar Rainbow is created by the rays of the full moon shining through the mist and spray rising up from the gorge, creating a Moonbow.

-- At peak flood between the months February and April, over 550,000 cubic metres of water per minute flow over the Falls.
+- At peak flood between the months of February and April, over 550,000 cubic metres of water per minute flows over the Falls.

-- At its lowest flow between November and December, there are less than 20,000 cubic meters of water per minute flowing over the Falls.
+- At its lowest flow between November and December, there is less than 20,000 cubic meters of water per minute flowing over the precipice.

 - The Falls are 108 metres high with the Zambezi River 1,708 metres wide at the lip of the waterfall.